Guides

 How to help your team use gender pronouns in email signatures

 Not everyone identifies with the pronouns they’re born with.
-It’s insensitive to automatically assume a person’s gender as male or female.
+It’s outdated to automatically assume a person’s gender as male or female.
 So it can sometimes cause confusion when it comes to addressing new people.
 That’s why identifying gender pronouns in email signatures is so important.

 It’s helpful to understand other people’s preferred gender pronouns so we can build respectful relationships – especially with our colleagues and clients.
 It’s important to remember that the language we use matters.
 When you refer to someone by their correct pronouns, you show them respect and acknowledge their identity.
 This also allows for a more diverse and inclusive workplace.